AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

     <b></b>
   </p>

 4- You will see your Dev Space called 'secure_incident_management'.
-Make sure it is in a running state, if not start it.
+Make sure it is in a **RUNNING** state, if not start it.

  <p align="center">
     <img src="images/btp-subaccount-open-BAS-dev-space-stopped.png" alt="" width="900"/>